Pricing strategies is one of the most googled terms. And righty so, pricing is the deal-breaker for any business – be it a product or a service.

-Tip: this works well for the product industry where there is a fixed cost for manufacturing a product.
+Tip: This works well for the product industry where there is a fixed cost for manufacturing a product.

 Another simple way of deciding the price of your product/service is by comparing it with competitors.
 It is a smart and calculated way of entering the market because you directly piggyback on your competition’s pricing strategy.

-However, it is advisable not to ape your competitor completely and create on your niche in the market.
+Tip: It is advisable not to ape your competitor completely and create on your niche in the market.